Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Food Freezers

-In the 1960s, an estimated 10-15% of homes had a dedicated food freezer – a “chest” unit or possibly upright.
+- In the 1960s, an estimated 10-15% of homes had a dedicated food freezer – a “chest” unit or possibly upright.
 By the 1970s, this increased to 25-30%.

-In 2025, an estimated 65% of homes have a separate food freezer.
+- In 2025, an estimated 65% of homes have a separate food freezer.

-Nearly 100% of homes have a combined refrigerator/freezer.
+- In 2025, nearly 100% of homes have a combined refrigerator/freezer.

-“Frozen foods” – from frozen vegetables to frozen pizza and burritos are now considered “normal” – making things from scratch is less common now (but briefly increased during the Covid pandemic).
+“Frozen foods” – from frozen vegetables to frozen pizza and burritos are now considered “normal” – making things from scratch is less common (but briefly increased during the Covid pandemic).

 Home canning of fruits, vegetables and homemade jam was widespread up through the 1960s and into the 1970s but today is a niche hobby.
-In the ’60s it was sort of a necessity – but today has been replaced by store bought frozen items (canned goods are in decline, replaced by frozen foods, which generally taste better and use less salt and sugar for preservation).
+In the ’60s it was practically a necessity – but today has been replaced by store bought frozen items (canned goods are in decline, replaced by frozen foods, which generally taste better and use less salt and sugar for preservation).

 Coffee was made in a percolator